gomez7373/motionminds/README.md

 INTRODUCTION

-  Our goal is to create a virtual reality software that can have an endless amount of real world applications.
-Ranging from aiding in the medical field, as a physiotherapy aid, as well functioning as a test environment for not only new technologies but also a practice space for companies to have their trainees familiarize themselves with their tools and technologies before going hands on with the real thing.
+Our goal will be to create a self help app that will allow users with several aspects of their lives, such as help completing daily tasks and even more complex things such as VR environments that will serve as therapeutic tools for both mental and motor function recovery treatment.
+We aim to help people that may be dealing with conditions that may be affecting their day-to-day lives, like ADHD or just stress by giving them access to easy to use wellness tools that will allow them to regain control of their lives.